-The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the company or to cease its operations, and as they have concluded that the company's financial position means that this is realistic.
+The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the Company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
 They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").

-We used our knowledge of the company, its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the company's financial resources or ability to continue operations over the going concern period.
-The risk that we considered most likely to adversely affect the company's available financial resources over this period was the impact of a dip in power prices industry-wide due to the demand across the country being lower.
+We used our knowledge of the Company, its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the and Company's financial resources or ability to continue operations over the going concern period.

+The risk that we considered most likely to adversely affect the Company's available financial resources over this period was changes in energy prices.
+We considered whether this risk could plausibly affect the liquidity in the going concern period by comparing severe, but plausible, downside scenarios that could arise from this risk against the level of available financial resources indicated by the Company's financial forecasts.